 - Get properly hydrated!
 This is critical for a healthy, cleansed digestive system

-- …and the same goes for sugar where possible (although I know this is hard).
+- …and the same goes for sugar where possible (although I know this is hard – so here’s a guide on that).

 Over time, the more alkaline your diet becomes, the more and more your digestive system will get cleaner and cleaner.
 Again, a cleanse is best for getting this done asap – but these simple steps will help get you there too.

-Remember, the alkaline diet, just like with the alkaline cleanse (and there’s more on that soon) is all about ABUNDANCE!
+Remember, the alkaline diet is all about ABUNDANCE!

 It’s never about restriction.
 It’s about an abundance of nutrients, an abundance of hydration and an abundance of real, whole foods, natural nutrition, deliciousness and enjoyment.
 There is no stress, no restriction, no counting calories or anything else negative.